rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing fields

 In Kotlin, accessors use backing fields to hold the property's value in memory.
-Backing fields are useful when you want to add extra logic to your getter and setter without causing an infinite loop.
-Or if you want to trigger an additional action when a property is modified.
+Backing fields are useful when you want to add extra logic to your getter and setter or if you want to trigger an additional action when a property is modified.

 You can't declare backing fields directly.
 Kotlin generates them when it's necessary.
 You can reference the backing field in accessors using